dylan-lang/testworks/documentation/source/usage.rst

 Benchmarks are like tests except for:

 * They do not require any assertions.
 (They pass unless they signal an error.)
-* They are automatically assigned the "benchmark" tag.
+* They are automatically assigned the "benchmark" tag so that they may be run by specifying ``--tag benchmark`` on the command line.

 The :macro:`benchmark-definer` macro is like :macro:`test-definer`: